Article about responsible dog ownership with large dogs.

 - Teaching her a sound recall,

-- Rehabilitating her to joggers and
+- Desensitizing her to joggers, and

 - Having her on-leash until she was under control.

 Owner’s reaction: “: The dog “doesn’t like shrieking, so she started chasing.
 If only the stupid kid had stopped shrieking“.
-And he said all of this with his kind, patient smile… Scary.
+I was flabbergasted at this lack of kindness.
+Really?
+That’s the lesson?

 Off-leash Rottweiller with no owner in sight

 Owner’s reaction: “Ha, there he is!
 Thanks!”
-Two meters down the road, the owner unclips the leash and proceeds to let the dog wander off again…
+Two meters down the road, the owner unclips the leash and proceeds to let the dog wander miles off again…

-Two Newfounlanders run towards a group of panicked children
+Huge dogs charging at a group of panicked children

 Any comments?